Visma-AutoPay/http-signatures/README.md

         .headers(Map.of("Header-One", "valueOne", "Header-Two", "valueTwo"))
         // Or as a "MultivaluedMap", often used in frameworks .headers(Map.of("Header-One", List.of("valueOne", "valueTwo")))
+        // Or from HttpServletRequest object
+        .headers(request.getHeaderNames(), request::getHeaders)
+        // Or from HttpServletResponse object
+        .headers(response.getHeaderNames(), response::getHeaders)

         // Context of related request if used in response signature .relatedRequest(relatedRequestContext)